AndyFooGuoZhen/Redux/README.md

 ```

 # Reducers
 Takes an action, and use the type of the action to perform updates.
 Reducers will never make changes to the global state directly, instead it makes a copy of the state and perform updates on the copy instead.
+Carries out state transition depending on the action.

 # Creating a store in store.ts